NuevoFoundation/workshops/content/english/java-basics/activity-7.md

 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaBasicsArray?lite=true#Bird.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-### 2. ArrayList
+## ArrayList

 ArrayList is another popular data structure in Java. `ArrayList` is a class that was implemented using arrays.
-It is similiar to an array that user access, store, and modify data by an index.
+It is similiar to an array in that users access, store, and modify data by an index.

 You create an ArrayList by specifying a name and the type between `<` and `>`.
 For example: